splunk/observability-workshop/docs/module3/nginx.md

 ---

-## 3. Run a benchmark
+## 3. Run Apache Benchmark

-Using the NGINX CLUSTER-IP address reported from above, use Apache Benchmark (`ab`) to create some traffic to light up your SignalFx NGINX dashboard.
-Run this a couple of times to generate some metrics!
+Using the NGINX `CLUSTER-IP` address reported from above, use Apache Benchmark command (`ab`) to generate some traffic to light up your SignalFx NGINX dashboard.
+Run this a couple of times!

 === "Input"